 The 2014 Scheme contains two sections – the main section and the 50/50 section.
 The data requirements for both sections are the same apart from the employee contribution calculation.
 In the 50/50 section the employee contribution is half that which would be due in the main section.
 See section 5 - cumulative contributions.

+If an employee has more than one job with an employer, the employee can be in the main section in one job and the 50/50 section in another job.

 Important: If a member joins the 50/50 section, the employer contribution is still the normal full contribution rate not half.

 An employee cannot make a valid election to join the 50/50 section before: